tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <comment>
 {% include header for=tobi %}

 This is somewhat true, according to the next few pages of *The Pink Triangle*.
-[However, soldiers were still imprisoned or executed on accusations of homosexuality, even later in the war.](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/A30A542D219DAFA5A547022C5A93D44C/S0960777323000644a.pdf/ideology_and_the_application_of_law_in_ss_courts_a_case_study_of_legal_practice_in_the_third_reich.pdf) And "nice Aryan boys having sex with each other" is... an odd way of putting it.
+[However, soldiers were still imprisoned or executed on accusations of homosexuality, even later in the war.](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/A30A542D219DAFA5A547022C5A93D44C/S0960777323000644a.pdf/ideology_and_the_application_of_law_in_ss_courts_a_case_study_of_legal_practice_in_the_third_reich.pdf) Also see Plant 146: "Still, the military was not overly lenient toward same-sex offenders.
+It meted out justice according to the old laws established by the Prussian army before 1870."
+It then details two cases of sailors imprisoned for kissing or propositioning other sailors.
+The armed forces just weren't as strict as Himmler would have preferred, owing to the fact that they were never completely under the control of the Gestapo.
+And "nice Aryan boys having sex with each other" is... an odd way of putting it.

 </comment>
 </compare>